boone-studios/stripe-webhooks/README.md

 The server will listen on port 3000.

-_Alternatively, you can use Docker to deploy the server:
+_Alternatively_, you can use Docker to deploy the server:

 ```bash
 $ docker-compose build